 One of the vital roles of sleep is to help us solidify and consolidate memories.
 As we go about our day, our brains take in an incredible amount of information.
 Rather than being directly logged and recorded, however, these facts and experiences first need to be processed and stored; and many of these steps happen while we sleep.
 Overnight, bits and pieces of information are transferred from more tentative, short-term memory to stronger, long-term memory—a process called "consolidation."
 Researchers have also shown that after people sleep, they tend to retain information and perform better on memory tasks.
 Our bodies all require long periods of sleep in order to restore and rejuvenate, to grow muscle, repair tissue, and synthesize hormones.

 It is not just a matter of not sleeping one night.
-While this does cause sleep deprivation, so does not getting your recommend hours of nightly sleep.
+While this does cause sleep deprivation, so does not getting your recommended hours of nightly sleep.
 It is recommended that an adult has between 7 - 9 hours of sleep per night.
 This is continuous sleep, not broken sleep.
 Who can say they actually get that on a nightly basis?
-I know I can honestly say I don't get anymore than maybe 2-3 hours of solid sleep and maybe a total of 5-7 hours of broken sleep.
+I know I can honestly say I don't get any more than maybe 2-3 hours of solid sleep and maybe a total of 5-7 hours of broken sleep.
 And I wonder why I am always so tired?
-Between working, having a social life and looking after your family, it is quite likely you are not always getting enough sleep.
-Add into the fact that those of us who are attending paranormal investigations are most likely doing so on a weekend or our days off from work.
+Between working, having a social life, and looking after your family, it is quite likely you are not always getting enough sleep.
+Add to the fact that those of us who are attending paranormal investigations are most likely doing so on a weekend or our days off from work.
 They are also usually at night.
 Because it is a day off, you have probably done something else that day as well.
-You are probably already tired before you even leave to goto your investigation.
+You are probably already tired before you even leave to go to your investigation.
 You may think to yourself that if you sleep in on a Saturday morning, that will be enough to compensate for the night's upcoming investigation.
-While this does of course help, unless you have consistent and healthy sleep routines, you are possibly sleep deprived before you even think of going on an investigation.
+While this does of course help, unless you have consistent and healthy sleep routines, you are possibly sleep-deprived before you even think of going on an investigation.
 Throw into the mix the fact that when you are heading out on investigations on a regular basis, that it tends to throw out your body clock as well, it is probably a couple of days of weird sleep patterns.
 By the time you get your body clock back on track, you are already back at work and facing daily challenges again.
-To put it simply, it doesn't take much for you to become sleep deprived.
+To put it simply, it doesn't take much for you to become sleep-deprived.

 Symptoms of sleep deprivation in adults include: